AsadRaza7695/testing-docs/docs/source/introduction.md

 # SMARK Introduction

-Welcome to the revolutionary browser monitoring tool
+Welcome to the revolutionary browser monitoring tool.